slowernews/wisdom-tldr/chapters/chapter_3_action.md

 1) Protect your time like your money.
 > *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
 Either way, nothing happens.' -- Yvon Chouinard*

-> *'Action may not always bring happiness, but there is no happiness without action.' -- Benjamin Disraeli, former British Prime Minister*

 - what's the next action >> if u dont know think what's the next project -- gtd guy
 - inspiration is for amateurs -- picasso??

-> *'#324.
-It is not enough to know, we must also apply; it is not enough to will, we must also do.' -- goethe*
+> *'It is not enough to know, we must also apply; it is not enough to will, we must also do.' -- Goethe*
-> *'If we wait for the moment when everything, absolutely everything is ready, we shall never begin.' -- Ivan Turgenev*

 - Major epiphany: Energy creates motion, motion creates emotions, and women are highly emotional beings.
 - Total efficiency constrains us.
 We become super invested in maintaining the status quo because that is where we excel.
 Innovation is a threat.
 Change is terrifying.
 Being perfect at something is dangerous if it’s the only thing you can do.

 you always throw out your first pancake - primeiro milho é para os pardais

-It isn't what we say or think that defines us, but what we do. -- Jane Austen

 - in order to understand i destried myself